UNIVERSITY OF WISCONSIN River Falls

 To honor the memory of Ed Peterson and to address the vital issues of our time and to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the twentieth century.

 The Series will be held annually on the UWRF campus.
 The funds that made the Endowment possible were generated by the generous donations of students, alumni, faculty and friends, collected over many years.
+Your continued support enables this valuable series to continue.

 • The Edward N. Peterson Lecture Series Endowment